-garlic aioli(ContainsEgg, MilkMay be presentTree Nuts)
+smokey aioli(ContainsEggMay be presentTree Nuts)

 mixed salad leaves

 Preheat the oven to 240°C/220°C fan-forced.
 Cut the potato (unpeeled) into 1cm wedges.
 Spread the potato over an oven tray lined with baking paper.
 Drizzle with olive oil, season with a pinch of salt and pepper and toss to coat.
 Roast until tender, 25-30 minutes.

 When the wedges have 10 minutes cook time remaining, heat a drizzle of olive oil in a large frying pan over a medium-high heat.
 When the oil is hot, add the chicken and cook until lightly browned and cooked through, 2-4 minutes each side (depending on thickness).
 Transfer to a plate to rest.

 While the chicken is resting, finely chop the tomato.
 Slice the cucumber into half-moons.

-In a medium bowl, add the Dijon mustard (see ingredients list), honey, a small squeeze of lemon juice and olive oil (2 tsp for 2 people / 1 tbs for 4 people).
+In a second medium bowl, add the Dijon mustard (see ingredients list), honey, a small squeeze of lemon juice and olive oil (2 tsp for 2 people / 1 tbs for 4 people).
 Season with a pinch of salt and pepper and stir to combine.
 Add the tomato, cucumber and mixed salad leaves.
 Toss to coat.

-Thickly slice the Portuguese-style chicken.
-Divide the chicken, potato wedges and garden salad between plates.
+Slice the chicken.
+Divide the Portuguese-style chicken, potato wedges and garden salad between plates.
 Serve with the smokey aioli.

 TIP: For the low-calorie option, serve with half the smokey aioli.